hnakamur/rustc-deb/src/doc/reference.md

 found, `.deref()` is called and the compiler continues to search for the method implementation in the returned type `U`.

+## The `Send` trait

+The `Send` trait indicates that a value of this type is safe to send from one thread to another.

+## The `Sync` trait

+The `Sync` trait indicates that a value of this type is safe to share between multiple threads.

 # Memory model

 A Rust program's memory consists of a static set of *items* and a *heap*.